doitintl/iris3/README.md

 * Iris runs in Google App Engine Standard Environment (Python 3).
 * The cron job is run in Cloud Scheduler (see `cron.yaml`)
 * A Log Sink on the organization level sends all logs about resource-creation to a PubSub topic.
-    * The Log Sink is filtered to include only supported resource types and (if configured) specific projects
+    * The Log Sink is filtered to include only supported resource types and (if configured) only specific projects.
-* Two PubSub topics:
+* PubSub topics:
     * One receives the logs from the Log Sink on resource creation.
     * The other receives messages sent by the `/schedule` Cloud Scheduler handler in `main.py`, which is triggered by the Cloud Scheduler.
         * Such messages are an instruction to call `do_label` for each combination of (project, resource-type).
+    * A dead-letter topic
-* PubSub subscriptions, one for each topic:
+* PubSub subscriptions
-    * These direct the messages to `/label_one` and `/do_label` in `main.py`, respectively
+   * One for each topic: These direct the messages to `/label_one` and `/do_label` in `main.py`, respectively
+   * A dead-letter subscription.
+This is a pull subscription.
+By default it just accumulates the messages.
+     You can use it just to see statistics, or you can pull messages from it.
 * IAM Roles
     * See the ["Before Deploying" section above](#before-deploying)